History of beer: Technical innovations

 Brown Malts are dryed with Straw, Wood and Fern, etc. The straw-dryed is the best, but the wood sort has a most unnatural Taste, that few can bear with, but the necessitous, and those that are accustomed to its strong smoaky tang; yet it is much used in some of the Western Parts of England, and many thousand Quarters of this malt has been formerly used in London for brewing the Butt-keeoing-beers with, and that because it sold for two shillings per Quarter cheaper than Straw-dryed Malt, nor was this Quality of the Wood-dryed Malt much regarded by some of its Brewers, for that its ill Taste is lost in nine or twelve Months, by the Age of the Beer, and the strength of the great Quantity of Hops that were used in its preservation.

 The hydrometer transformed how beer was brewed.
 Before its introduction beers were brewed from a single malt: brown beers from brown malt, amber beers from amber malt, pale beers from pale malt.
 Using the hydrometer, brewers could calculate the yield from different malts.
 They observed that pale malt, though more expensive, yielded far more fermentable material than cheaper malts.
 For example, brown malt (used for Porter) gave 54 pounds of extract per quarter, whilst pale malt gave 80 pounds.
 Once this was known, brewers switched to using mostly pale malt for all beers supplemented with a small quantity of highly coloured malt to achieve the correct colour for darker beers.

 The invention of the drum roaster in 1817 by Daniel Wheeler allowed for the creation of very dark, roasted malts, contributing to the flavour of porters and stouts.
 Its development was prompted by a British law of 1816 forbidding the use of any ingredients other than malt and hops.
-Porter brewers, employing a predominantly pale malt grist, urgently needed a legal colourant.
+Porter brewers, employing a predominantly pale malt grist, urgently needed a legal colorant.
 Wheeler's patent malt was the solution.

-Louis Pasteur's 1857 discovery of yeast's role in fermentation led to brewers developing methods to prevent the souring of beer by undesirable microorganisms.
+Louis Pasteur's 1857 discovery of yeast's role in fermentation led to the development of methods to prevent the souring of beer by undesirable microorganisms.

-In 1912, the use of brown bottles began to be used by Joseph Schlitz Brewing Company of Milwaukee, Wisconsin in the United States.
-This innovation has since been accepted worldwide and prevents harmful rays from destroying the quality and stability of beer.
+Bottling

+Fragile hand-blown glass bottles began to be made in England in the late 16th century.
+Secondary fermentation often caused them to burst.
+By 1691, they had improved enough for the merchant Thomas Tryon to comment that bottled beer kept longer than beer in barrels.
+Mass production of bottles by casting in moulds began in the late 19th century.
+The metal screw-top was invented in 1879.
+Brown bottles that protected the beer from spoilage by sunlight were favoured by many brewers.
+By 1945, the majority of beer was bottled, only to be overtaken by canned beer later in the 20th century.